-Excessive use of fillers distorts the natural features of the face, causing an aged appearance.
-Dermal fillers are not permanent; they last between 9 and 24 months, depending on the area of the face being treated.
-There is a filling that can last up to 5 years.
-When they disappear, your facial features are the same and the filling doesn't make your face look any worse.
+Excessive use of fillers can distort the natural features of the face, resulting in an aged appearance.
+Dermal fillers are not permanent, lasting between 9 and 24 months, depending on the area of the face being treated.
+There is a filler that can last up to 5 years.
+When they disappear, your facial features will remain the same and the filler won't make your face look any worse.

 That said, if you have lost significant weight during this time or have had other medical problems, your face may look more aged, but not due to the wear and tear of the filler.
-Many patients fear that when the filling disappears, they will look worse than before.
-Although fillers can stretch the skin, they are elastic enough to return to its original shape before treatment.
-However, anything that's too much isn't good for you either.
+Many patients worry that when the filling wears off, they will look worse than before.
+Although fillers can stretch the skin, it is elastic enough to return to its original shape before treatment.
+However, too much of anything isn't good for you either.

 Overfilling an area can stretch soft tissue and cause skin to sag.
-And if a customer wants to get rid of it sooner, an enzyme can be injected into the area that will completely dissolve the filler in two hours.
-When the filling wears out, the filling will return to its pre-treatment state, of course, taking into account any aging that has occurred in the meantime.
+If a customer wants to get rid of it sooner, an enzyme can be injected into the area that will completely dissolve the filler in two hours.
+When the filling wears out, it will return to its pre-treatment state, taking into account any aging that has occurred in the meantime.
 Semi-permanent fillers are made from products such as Sculptra, which stimulates collagen production in the injected area.

 HA fillers last up to 18 months and when dissolved they leave some collateral damage in the form of an inflammatory reaction to filling and capsule formation.
-As I mentioned with anti-wrinkle injections, my advice for those in their 20s is that they don't need filler.
-In fact, we have discovered that injecting fillers not only directly fills an area, but secondly, promotes the production of new native collagen, a process known as neocollagenesis.
+As mentioned with anti-wrinkle injections, it is advised that those in their 20s do not need filler.
+In fact, it has been discovered that injecting fillers not only directly fills an area, but also promotes the production of new native collagen, a process known as neocollagenesis.
 During a filling procedure, your medical professional or licensed physician will evaluate your face to develop strategies for applying fillers.

 With the right amount of fillers and a medical expert who can carefully focus on the parts of your face, you can achieve facial rejuvenation and a more natural look with fillers without revealing you've done anything.
 They are afraid that, over time, their skin will sag after receiving the filler and that they will be tied to injections for life.
 Although it's non-invasive, it's still just as important to consult with a certified medical expert when considering fillers and other injectables.
 There is an adequate amount of filling and proper injection techniques that only board-certified medical professionals can do.